-When molding unreinforced semi-crystalline polymers, one should use a minimum gate thickness of 50 percent of the molded part's wall thickness in order to allow for proper packing.
-This would also be adequate for packing purposes for reinforced resins also.
-In order to minimize the damage to the fibers and also bearing in mind the higher viscosity of these reinforced resins, it is recommended to use a gate thickness up to 75 percent of the wall thickness of the molded part, however.
+When molding unreinforced semi-crystalline polymers, one should use a minimum gate thickness of 50 per cent of the molded part's wall thickness in order to allow for proper packing.
+This would also be adequate for packing purposes for reinforced resins.
+It is recommended to use a minimum gate thickness of 75 percent of the molded part's wall thickness for reinforced resins, however, in order to minimize the damage to the fibers and to reduce shear due to the higher viscosity.